fbpx

 The AIR³ XCT add-on enhances the functionality of XCTrack.

-Events generated by XCTrack are caught by the AIR³ XCT add-on, which then applies the defined task, based on combination rows.
+Events generated by XCTrack are caught by the AIR³ XCT add-on, which then applies the defined task, based on automation rules.

-Each combination row includes a trigger event and the task defined by the user.
+Each automation rule includes a trigger event and the task defined by the user.

 There are different types of event: Take-off, landing, crossing a turnpoint, crossing the start or the end of speed section during competition, clicking on a specific button (remote Bluetooth command or device button), clicking on a specific widget, warnings related to proximity of an airspace zone, etc.